 I was never the best – I never got a distinction or really excelled in any modules.
 By the end, it was my aim simply to pass!
 But it didn’t matter a jot once med school was over, and it certainly doesn’t matter now.
 I know I was a damn good doctor, and I know I have got to where I am now because of medicine.
 I just wish I had known that it’s OK to have doubts, that it’s right to give precedence to your health and happiness, and that it’s possible to leave if it doesn’t work out.

-I’ve been interviewing with Aspirant, a global management consultancy, since December, and I found out in January that I had the job in their European operation.
+I’ve been interviewing with a global management consultancy since December, and I found out in January that I had the job in their European operation.
 I’ll still be working in marketing, but this time there won’t necessarily be a medical aspect to it.
 I’ve been working my notice period since then, and last Friday was my last day at Dr Morton’s.

 My colleagues gave me the sweetest card and some incredibly thoughtful parting gifts: a bottle of Sekt, a little bottle of prosecco that I said I liked the look of months ago, and an anthology of Jane Austen novels (they know me too well!)

 It made me even sadder to leave them.
-I’m excited about the prospect of working with Aspirant, and I know that career-wise, this is the right move for me, as I had reached a plateau in my old position, and wasn’t really progressing, but I did feel a little heartbroken to leave behind such colleagues.
+I’m excited about the prospect of working with a new company, and I know that career-wise, this is the right move for me, as I had reached a plateau in my old position, and wasn’t really progressing, but I did feel a little heartbroken to leave behind such colleagues.
 For all that I worked ‘in a team’ as a doctor, I never felt true team spirit until I met them.
 Sure, I worked with great people with whom I got on well, and it was always very diverse and multidisciplinary, but I think it is a very rare thing to work with a bunch of highly intelligent people, with vastly different skill sets and backgrounds, who complement each other perfectly, bring out the best in each other, encourage creative thinking within one another, support each other and build strong friendships outside work.
 I don’t think it’s just a medical thing – it’s difficult to have such a serendipitous combination of factors in any industry, I believe.
 I feel truly lucky and humbled to have tasted it, even for short time.
 They made work fun.

 I must also thank my bosses as well.
 I’ll never forget that they gave me – a lost and very confused doctor – a chance to do something else with her life.
 This job gave me the space to learn and grow, and figure out what I like and what I am good at.